 Next Charging's competitors may be able to provide customers with different or greater capabilities or benefits than it can provide in areas such as technical qualifications, past contract performance, geographic presence and driver price.
 Further, many of its competitors may be able to utilize substantially greater resources and economies of scale to develop competing products and technologies, divert sales away from Next Charging by winning broader contracts or hire away our employees by offering more lucrative compensation packages.
 In the event that the market for EV charging stations expands, Next Charging expects that competition will intensify as additional competitors enter the market and current competitors expand their product lines.
-In order to secure contracts successfully when competing with larger, well-financed companies, Next Charging may be forced to agree to contractual terms that provide for lower aggregate payments to it over the life of the contract, which could adversely affect its margins.
-Next Charging's failure to compete effectively with respect to any of these or other factors could have a material adverse effect on its business, prospects, financial condition or operating results.
+In order to secure contracts successfully when competing with larger, well-financed companies, Next Charging is failure to compete effectively with respect to any of these or other factors could have a material adverse effect on its business, prospects, financial condition or operating results.